-1. All assessment must be carried out by a currently, occupationally competent assessor qualified to make assessment decisions.

-- 2. All Assessors must hold a recognised assessor qualification by 1st October 2018.
+- 1. All assessment must be carried out by a currently occupationally competent Assessor, qualified to make assessment decisions. - 2.
+All Assessors must hold a recognised assessor qualification.
 This should be the Level 3 Certificate in Assessing Vocational Achievement or the Level 3 Award in Assessing Vocationally Related Achievement.
 Assessors holding the A1 or D32/33 legacy qualifications are not required to re- qualify. - 3.
-Any unqualified Assessors will need to have all of their assessment decisions countersigned by a fully qualified Assessor from 1st October 2018.
+Any unqualified Assessors will need to have all of their assessment decisions countersigned by a fully qualified Assessor.